ezequieltejada/angular-mastery-workshop/exercise-application-skeleton/README.md

 ## Todo 5: Create lazy loaded HomeModule and CustomersModule
 1. Run `ng g m features/home --route home --module app.module.ts` which is a schematics that we used previously to generated `Core` and `Shared` modules but now we use it with additional options `--route` and `--module` which will cause it to be generated as a lazy loaded module belonging to the root `AppModule` (its routing)
+2. Replace the import of the `CommonModule` inside `home.module.ts` with `SharedModule`
+3. Overwrite the `home.component.html` with the following content `<mat-card>Home</mat-card>`
-2. Run `ng g m features/customers --route customers --module app.module.ts` will generate lazy loaded `CustomersModule`...
+4. Run `ng g m features/customers --route customers --module app.module.ts` will generate lazy loaded `CustomersModule`...
+5. Replace the import of the `CommonModule` inside `customers.module.ts` with `SharedModule`
+6. Overwrite the `customers.component.html` with the following content `<mat-card>Customers</mat-card>`
-3. Navigate to routes using menu in the toolbar (if this does NOT work try restarting your application using `npm start`, CLI sometimes doesn't catch all the generated files while running...)
+7. Navigate to routes using menu in the toolbar (if this does NOT work try restarting your application using `npm start`, CLI sometimes doesn't catch all the generated files while running...)
-4. As you might have noticed, we're not displaying any route when navigating to plain root url `http://localhost:4200/`, lets fix that by adding redirect as a first route in `app-routing.module.ts` in the `routes: [ ]` array
+8. As you might have noticed, we're not displaying any route when navigating to plain root url `http://localhost:4200/`, lets fix that by adding redirect as a first route in `app-routing.module.ts` in the `routes: [ ]` array

 ```javascript
 {